mccaffers/backtesting-engine-cpp/README.md

 ### Contributing

-This is an active solo experiment, so I'm not accepting pull requests right now — but please fork freely and use [GitHub Issues](https://github.com/mccaffers/backtesting-engine-cpp/issues) for bugs, questions, and ideas.
+This is an active solo experiment, so I'm not accepting pull requests right now, but please fork freely and use [GitHub Issues](https://github.com/mccaffers/backtesting-engine-cpp/issues) for bugs, questions, and ideas.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### License
 [MIT](https://choosealicense.com/licenses/mit/)